 Lancaster's nightlife buzzes with live music at the many traditional pubs and wine bars within the city, situated along the banks of the canal, through the streets and even underneath the city in the castle's former wine cellars.
 The Students' Union own and run The Sugarhouse nightclub in the city centre that is open exclusively to students and offers free return buses to campus.

-The city's theatres and arts venues provide an all-year-round calendar of cultural shows and performances – for the latest listings, download the Lancaster Arts City app.
+The city's theatres and arts venues (including the Dukes on Moor Lane and the Grand Theatre on St. Leonard's Gate) provide an all-year-round calendar of cultural shows, films and performances – for the latest listings, download the Lancaster Arts City app.
 Venues regularly play host to major comedy and theatrical tours too.

 Lancaster's diverse mix of city, coast & countryside adds a whole new dimension to the student experience – whilst those studying at Lancaster have all the benefits of a campus 'village' at their disposal, there's so much more to explore and discover within the city and the local area.